heiner/heiner.github.com/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: /blog/about/
 ---

-This is Heiner's blog, where you find *a fantastic collection of posts*, helping you to win friends and influence your uncle.
+This is Heiner's blog, where you find a fantastic collection of posts.